 January 2022: The five permitted categories of vegetables begin exiting Gaza, with cherry tomatoes following in February

-To read the PDF version of this report, click here.
+To read the PDF version of this report as it was published originally in November 2022, click here.

 Note that the figure includes export abroad and marketing to Israel and the West Bank, other than flowers, which are counted in stems rather than tons.